JoshDoody/joshdoody.github.io/_posts/2018-11-08-amazon-salary-negotiation.md

 Moderately flexible to *extremely* flexible depending on how close you are to the base salary cap.

-Like the other big tech firms, Amazon sees equity as a very big carrot to intice top talent to join their team and stick around, so they tend to be pretty flexible on equity.
+Like the other big tech firms, Amazon sees equity as a very big carrot to entice top talent to join their team and stick around, so they tend to be pretty flexible on equity.

 ## How to approach your Amazon salary negotiation